Wireless headphones have journeyed from being a plain tool for listening to music to a mainstay gadget for today’s online learning.

 Having said that, wireless headphones have to double their effort in offering higher fidelity audio clarity which requires additional features.
 All these factors are causing their price to tag up.
 Because wireless headphones today closely compete when it comes to performance, that makes them new and more advanced.

-The Mpow 059 Bluetooth Headphone is an over-ear, Hifi stereo wireless headset made for a clear chat.
+The Poly (Plantronics + Polycom) is an over-ear wireless headset made for a clear chat.
 It has a hands-free call and built-in mic that can quickly connect to any Bluetooth-enabled device like your PC.

-What’s more is it has an upgraded battery life of up to 65 hours, so that’s giving you 65-hours of power for all-day teaching, wireless music, movies, and calls on a single charge.
+Thanks to Plantronics Hub App, you can customize settings, ringtone, mute & battery status, including firmware updates.
+What’s more, is an upgraded battery life of up to 24 hours of talk and listen time, so that’s giving you all-day teaching, wireless music, or calls on a single charge.

 Thanks to the Alexa-enabled voice access, integrated microphone, and Bluetooth connectivity, you get quick and convenient hands-free calling.
 Simply activate Alexa and you have a smart Google or voice assistant at your service right away.